dataswift/HAT/README.md

 Currently available Data Plugs are run using a separate set of cloud resources, managed by [http://hubofallthings.com](http://hubofallthings.com) using the same orchestration tools and similar infrastructure.
 Further Data Plugs, developed by third-parties can be hosted separately and talk to individual HATs via the provided APIs.

-Each database contains a data schema, allowing for storing any individual's data from any source without loosing the structure specific to the source, at the same time allowing the individual to relate their data to the context of their personal life and provide a common semantic structure for third parties to use such data.
+Each database contains a data [schema](https://github.com/Hub-of-all-Things/hat-database-schema), allowing for storing any individual's data from any source without loosing the structure specific to the source, at the same time allowing the individual to relate their data to the context of their personal life and provide a common semantic structure for third parties to use such data.

 ## <a name="api"></a>API

 HAT APIs were developed to exercise user managed control of your personal data.
 REST APIs for the HAT schema can be used by web, mobile and other clients to interact with the HAT, allowing the user to control their data and applications benefit from it.
 API documentation can be found at [http://hub-of-all-things.github.io/doc](http://hub-of-all-things.github.io/doc).

+We also provide convenience wrappers [Hat Client Scala Play](https://github.com/Hub-of-all-Things/hat-client-scala-play) around HAT HTTP APIs and contains the most up-to-date set of typesafe HAT Data Models and Play-JSON based serializers and deserializers for them.

 ## Data Plugs

 Data Plugs are bits of software allowing to retrieve individual's data (well basically our personal data) from data sources on internet (e.g. Facebook) into the HAT.

-Some already existing HAT Data Plugs:
+DataPlugs in the HAT ecosystem are self-contained services that act between a service providing data and a HAT.
+We have a [project](https://github.com/Hub-of-all-Things/DataPlugs) provides reusable libraries and structures for building such DataPlugs as well as examples of already built ones：

 **Facebook Data Plug**